ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 - Dive deeper into the [details of this undertaking](https://github.com/protocol/bifrost-infra/issues/2622)
 - And lastly, the [weekly IPFS measurement reports](https://github.com/plprobelab/network-measurements/blob/master/reports/) are always a good read

-A lot of this work was done by [@mcamou](https://github.com/mcamou) from the Protocol Labs Bifrost team.
+A lot of this work was done by [@mcamou](https://github.com/mcamou) from the [Protocol Labs EngRes Bifrost team](https://pl-strflt.notion.site/Bifrost-2423fee6b15243158e85e35d8e22241d?pvs=4).
 Mario has handled the deployment and the team is operating the bootstrap nodes as a whole.
 Thanks, [@mcamou](https://github.com/mcamou) and team!

 FAQ: